bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 - Edited claims will not be accepted.
 - There may only be one claim per message.
 - The spelling of usernames or an incorrect date do not matter.
-- HRs on an inactivity notice cannot claim for other HRs.
 - HRs on an inactivity notice cannot claim for themselves until it is the final day of their notice.
-- Anyone can claim for HRs on the claiming exceptions list if the HR has agreed to a session.

 If an HR's claim is approved, an SHR will indicate approval with a ✅ reaction.
 If declined, an SHR will use an ❎ reaction.
 Arguments about claiming will not be tolerated.
 An SHR will announce the schedule for the following day between 5:00 PM and 11:30 PM EST.